hardtekpt/jetbot_ros/README.md

 ### Download and install

-Clone the repository into the workspace and build it
+Clone the repository into the workspace and build it.

 ```bash
 cd ~/catkin_ws/src